bitcast-network/bitcast-deploy/README.md

 ```

 This script will:
+- Check that system dependencies are installed
 - Create a consolidated directory structure under `repos/`
 - Automatically clone the `bitcast` and `bitcast-x` repositories (if not present)
 - Create isolated Python virtual environments for each validator
-- Install all required dependencies
+- Install Python dependencies for both validators
 - Configure PM2 process management
 - Synchronize your `.env` configuration to both validators
 - Start both validator services

+> **Note**: The deploy script no longer runs `apt install` commands, preventing lock conflicts.
+System dependencies are installed once via `system_setup.sh`.

-### 4. Register on Bittensor Network (If Not Already Registered)
+### 5. Register on Bittensor Network (If Not Already Registered)

 If you haven't already registered a UID for your validator: